Additional Courses Without Degree Credit

 2. Audit: Such registration entitles the student to attend classes but does not entitle the student to have assignments evaluated or otherwise make demands on the course instructor.
 A grade of audit, which implies no credit, shall be recorded by the Registrar on the recommendation of the course instructor.
 No course may be changed from audit to number/letter graded or pass/fail graded after the last date for adding a course, or from number/letter graded or pass/fail to audit after the last date for dropping a course.

 Note: Students who register as Audit shall be so designated on the class lists prepared by the Registrar, but no distinction shall be made between students registered for credit, either as number/letter graded or pass/fail.

 Non-Credit Registration: A student who wishes to sit in on a class in a degree-credit course for interest only, may do so with written permission.
-For on-campus courses, a non-credit registration form is available from Western Continuing Studies.
+For on-campus courses, a non-credit registration form is available from the Western Centre for Continuing Studies.
 The form must be signed by the course instructor or appropriate Department.

 Non-credit registrants do not require admission to the University, no records are kept, and no credit will be granted.
 There is a fee incurred.

 Faculty of Engineering Failed Courses: Policy on Repeating All Components in a Failed Course

 Failed courses: Policy on repeating all components of the course

 Students who are required to repeat an Engineering course must repeat all components of that course.
 No special permissions will be granted enabling the student to retain laboratory, assignment or test marks from prior years.
 Previously completed assignments and laboratories cannot be resubmitted for grading by the student in subsequent years.

 Policy on Undergraduate Students Taking Graduate Courses